"I, too, am hooked on this laundry soap! I no longer use fabric softener or dryer sheets!"

-Use Burano to extend the life of your garments.
-You’ll notice clothes come out feeling softer.
-Instead of Woolite, wash delicates with Burano--sweaters, knits, jackets, comforters.
+Burano extends the life of your clothes and bedding.
+Wash delicates with Burano—sweaters, knits, jackets, comforters.
 It’s safe for washable wool, linen, cotton, silk, and synthetic fabrics.

-These soap flakes have many uses beyond the laundry.
 Soak vegetables and fruits in a bowl of water with a few shreds of Burano.
-Wash rugs without fading their colors.
+Wash the car.
+Clean rugs without fading their colors.
 Safely clean the children’s toys.
-Safe also for wood, leather, china.
+Kind to wood, leather, and china.
 We could go on.